lenistarr/hyprland-mocha/README.md

-# Auto Install Script for Minimal Hyprland with Catppuccin Mocha Mauve Theme
+# Install Script for Minimal Hyprland Mocha Mauve
 ## Important Notice
 Work in progress.
 Best done on a clean install of Arch Linux.
 Uses master tiling layout.